pkardas/notes/books/head-first-design-patterns/notes.md

 1. The client makes a request to the adapter by calling a method on it using the target interface.
 2. The adapter translates the request into one or more calls on the adaptee using the adaptee interface.
-3. The client receives the results of teh call and never knows there is an adapter doing the translation.
+3. The client receives the results of the call and never knows there is an adapter doing the translation.

 It is possible to create a Two Way Adapter, just implement both interfaces involved, so the adapter can act as an old interface or a new interface.